Colton Point State Park

 On the west rim of Pine Creek Gorge, the Pennsylvania Grand Canyon, the 368-acre Colton Point State Park resonates with the rustic charm of the Civilian Conservation Corps era of the 1930s.
 The rugged overlooks offer great views of the canyon.
 On the other side of the canyon is Leonard Harrison State Park.

-Picnicking: About 100 picnic tables are available for year-round use.
-There are also five, reservable pavilions throughout the park.
+Picnicking: Picnic tables are available for year-round use.
+There are also five reservable pavilions throughout the park.
+Three of the pavilions have fireplaces.

 Fishing: Fishing is available to those visitors who wish to make the long, steep hike to the bottom of the canyon to Pine Creek.
 Species include trout, smallmouth bass and panfish.
 Nearby trout streams include Marsh Creek, Stoney Fork Creek, Asaph Run, Straight Run and Four-Mile Run, which is along the Turkey Path Trail.